barharding/Election_Analysis/README.md

   - Charles Casper Stockham received 23%" of the vote and 85,213 number of votes
   - Diana DeGette received 73.8% of the vote and 272,892 number of votes
   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes

-- The winner of the election was:
-  - Diana DeGette , who received 73.8% of the vote and 272,892 number of votes.

 ````python
 # Save the final candidate vote count to the text file.